 The reason this Fact Sheet is only for people who are Disabled, Aged 65+ and Blind ("DAB")(a/k/a "SSI-related) is that the rules are very different for people under age 65 who are not disabled.

-HEADS UP - Thanks to Gov. Hochul and the NYS Legislature, big increases in the Medicaid income and asset limits are coming in 2023 - amounts in updated Fact Sheet.
+Thanks to Gov. Hochul and the NYS Legislature for passing the landmark increases in the Medicaid income and asset limits effective Jan.
+1, 2023 - amounts in updated Fact Sheet.

 Meanwhile the current rules in 2023: